arup-group/mc/README.md

 The CLI provides a number of features, introduced below.
 These include some general purpose functionality such as `diff`, as well as some bespoke features required for other tooling, such as `paramreplace`, `step` and `autostep`.

 We are also interested in maintaining a `debug` command to catch common config mistakes.
-If you have a feature in mind, such as debugging of a common config mistake please add it to the projects issues.
+If you have a feature in mind, such as debugging of a common config mistake please add it to the project issues.

 ## Command Line